Search for long-lived particles using displaced vertices of oppositely charged leptons in 140 fb$^{-1}$ of pp collisions at $\sqrt{s} = 13$ TeV with the ATLAS detector: Object reconstruction

 \begin{DIFnomarkup}

 \end{DIFnomarkup}

 Leptons are reconstructed with the standard ATLAS reconstruction algorithms for electrons~\cite{EGAM-2018-01,EGAM-2021-01} and muons~\cite{MUON-2018-03}.
 Calorimeter information is combined with track information from the ST and LRT reconstruction algorithms to reconstruct and identify electrons.
 In the case when several tracks match the same calorimeter energy deposit, the track with the best momentum match to the calorimeter energy is chosen to reconstruct the electron.
 An additional algorithm~\cite{EGAM-2018-01} refines the parameters of tracks corresponding to electrons, accounting for energy loss due to bremsstrahlung.
-The tracks used in the DV reconstruction algorithm do not include this updated information, so the updated information is only used in this analysis for identifying the triggering leptons.
+The refined tracks are not used in the DV reconstruction algorithm or to determine the kinematic properties of the DV, so the updated information is only used in this analysis for identifying the triggering leptons.

 Muons must be of the combined type defined in Ref.~\cite{MUON-2018-03}.
 Combined muons are reconstructed by pairing tracks reconstructed using only MS information with ID tracks (either reconstructed by the ST or LRT algorithms).
 A combined fit is then performed using both ID and MS hits and accounting for energy loss in the calorimeters.
 The combined fitting procedure allows for a reassignment of MS hits based on the combined fit trajectory.